tholmes59/building-responsive-sites-online-web-sp-000/README.md

 of your site, you have to do it twice, once for both the desktop and mobile versions of your site.
 This is an expensive and error-prone solution.

-## Creating Responsive Layouts with CSS
+## Creating Responsive Sites with CSS

 The other common solution to is to use Cascading Style Sheets.
 Instead of a server detecting the type of device, every user receives the same content, and the provided CSS tells the user's browser how to style the rendered page.
-The ideal approach for a well designed, responsive website relies on a combination of CSS media  queries, layout properties and HTML the viewport settings that scale the browser content.
-In subsequent materials we'll cover each of these three techniques.
-Together they create "responsive layouts."
+The ideal approach for a well designed, responsive website relies on a combination
+of:

+1. CSS media queries
+2. Responsive **layout** styling
+3. Responsive **text** styling
+4. Responsive **media element** styling
+5. Responding to the viewport size

+In subsequent materials we'll cover each of these techniques.
+Together they create "responsive sites."

 ## What is Desktop-Down Design?